Vegan Matzo Brei is perfect for Passover or any morning spent with one you love.

 Sauté your diced onion in a medium sized pan with 1 tsp of oil on a very low heat until it is golden about 10 minute.

 Meanwhile combine in blender your 1 tablespoon hummus, 1/3 cup silken tofu, 3/4 cup non-dairy milk, 1 tablespoon nutritional yeast, 1/4 teaspoon garlic powder, 1/2 teaspoon black salt, 1 1/2 teaspoon corn starch, 1/4 teaspoon black pepper, and 1/4 teaspoon maple syrup.
+This is the time to add the turmeric if using.
+It won't affect the taste just the eggy color.
 Blend until smooth.

 Now pour the liquid into a wide bowl.
 If you like a soft and yielding matzo brei then crumble your matzos into the batter, stir and let soak for 5 minutes.